oppia/oppia/.github/README.md

 1. Create a new, empty folder called `opensource/` within your home folder.
 Navigate to it (`cd opensource`), then [fork and clone](https://github.com/oppia/oppia/wiki/Fork-and-Clone-Oppia) the Oppia repo.
 This will create a new folder named `opensource/oppia`.

-2. Navigate to 'opensource' and run:
+2. Navigate to 'opensource/' and run:
   ```
     sudo chmod -R 777 oppia oppia_tools node_modules
   ```